GitSavior/SOC-Automation-Project/README.md

 ### Skills Learned

-- Creating a diagram and how to build out our lab logically
+- Creating a diagram to show how our lab is built out logically
 -

 ### Tools Used